angular-buch/website-articles/blog/2025-10-signal-forms-part2/README.md

 ```

 We should also update our template and add two input fields of type `password`.
-To display errors, we include the `FormError` component for each field as well as for the whole password group:
+To display errors, we include our `FormError` component for each field as well as for the whole password group:
-Errors can be assigned to individual fields (`pw1`) as well as to the whole group (`password`) as we will see later.
+Errors can be assigned to individual fields (`pw1`) or to the grouping node (`password`), as we will see later.

 ```html
 <label>Password